 High Quality Teaching

-Early Nurture Preschool staff have expert knowledge of each child development and the EYFS areas of learning and development, and when necessary the leader will support staff to deal with gaps in their knowledge so that disadvantaged children are supported through effective teaching.
+Early Nurture Preschool staff have expert knowledge of each child developmental needs and the legal requirements within the EYFS the developmental matters and the Royal Highness 'shaping Us campaign'.
+When necessary the leader will support staff to deal with gaps in their knowledge so that disadvantaged children are supported through effective teaching.
 Staff are supported to plan children's teaching making sure it's effective and tailored to meet all the children's needs so all children can benefit from high quality teaching across all areas of learning.

 Staff deliver high quality interactions on a daily basis so children have plenty of chances to practice key knowledge over a long term memory.